holidayextras/WorkerJS/README.md

 ##Overview

-Let the main Javascript thread become a means for accessing shared memory - workers request interaction with the DOM, shared memory and eachother via the 'Bridge'.
+Let the main Javascript thread become a means for accessing shared memory - workers request interaction with the DOM, shared memory and each other via the 'Bridge'.
 It's an object containing a list of functions which are invoked by the main Javascript thread but are accessible by all 'Workers'.
 The 'Bridge' makes it simple to push data and functionality into the 'Workers'.

 On the other side of things is the 'Gateway'.
-The 'Gateway' makes it easy for the main Javascript thread to request things of the 'Worker'.
+The 'Gateway' makes it easy for the main Javascript thread to request functionality of the 'Worker'.
 Functions defined within the 'Worker' are exposed as properties of an 'instance' object (which is passed into the 'Gateway' as a parameter).

 Calling a function on the 'instance' object within the 'Gateway' will cause the 'Worker' to invoke the same function, which can do all it's heavy processing and interact with the main Javascript thread via the functions in the 'Bridge'.